Coronavirus cases rise to 283 in India; restrictions imposed in many states

 Health Minister Vishwajit Rane said the state government has also issued an order banning inter-state transport, except for the supply of essential commodities, from Saturday night onwards.
 Goa shares borders with Maharashtra and Karnataka, where several people have tested positive for coronavirus infection.

 Private events, including weddings, have also been banned in Goa till further orders.
-The Bihar government ordered shutting down of bus services, restaurants and banquet halls across the state till March 31 while the State Election Commission of Arunachal Pradesh announced that municipal and panchayat elections slated to be held in April-May have been temporarily put on hold.
+The State Election Commission of Arunachal Pradesh announced that municipal and panchayat elections slated to be held in April-May have been temporarily put on hold.
 The Nashik administration in Maharashtra banned the sale of liquor from Saturday till further orders in the district invoking the Epidemic Diseases Act and Disaster Management Act.

-The order to close bars, including those located in five star hotels and resorts, and liquor shops was issued by Collector Suraj Mandhare.
-The Akola district administration ordered a shutdown between March 22 and 24 during which all establishments except those selling essential items will remain closed.

-The move is similar to the sectoral shutdown put in place in Maharashtra's major cities like Mumbai, Pune, Thane and Nagpur.
-In West Bengal, the Mamata Banerjee government ordered all restaurants, bars, pubs, nightclubs, amusement parks, museums and zoos to remain shut till March 31.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)